Spring Break Ideas: 40 Things to Do for Spring Break When You CAN’T Travel

 39. Download an astronomy app and look for stars in the spring sky!

 Are you ready to celebrate spring?
-The week of spring break gives you plenty of time to do that.
-Consider these 40 things to do this spring break, and see how active you can be.
+The week of spring break gives you plenty of time to do that and create a memorable staycation for the entire family.